 The best care starts with the best information

-CMS and commercial payers require a valid code to be reported for reimbursement, and it will be important to follow the ICD-10 guidelines to complete the code set.
-While M05 is a correct category to identify rheumatoid arthritis with positive rheumatoid factor, ICD-10 coding guidelines indicate that at least five characters are necessary for this to be a valid/billable code.
+CMS and commercial payers require a valid code to be reported for reimbursement, and it is important to follow the ICD-10 guidelines to complete the code set.
+For example, while M05 is a correct category to identify rheumatoid arthritis with positive rheumatoid factor, ICD-10 coding guidelines indicate that at least five characters are necessary for this to be a valid/billable code.
 A sample of a valid code for RA with rheumatoid factor is M05.79 – rheumatoid arthritis with rheumatoid factor of multiple sites without organ or systems involvement.

-Download the ACR crosswalk with the top 50 commonly used rheumatology codes as well as the rheumatology specific superbill to be used as a quick guide for coding and billing.
+Download the ACR crosswalk with the top commonly used rheumatology codes and the rheumatology specific superbill to be used as a quick guide for coding and billing.
 (Note: these should not take the place of the official ICD-10 coding manual as there are key guidelines and convention that may not be included in the crosswalk due to space.)